jimbydude/MMM-AI-Face-Login/README.md

 **Pre-requisite:** Follow isntructions in OpenCV Installation to setup your dataset with images.

 This module assumes a few things:
-# The default gif is in 'Public' folder
+* The default gif is in 'Public' folder
-# There is an image for each user in the 'Public' folder that matches with user directory names in OpenCV Dataset
+* There is an image for each user in the 'Public' folder that matches with user directory names in OpenCV Dataset

-For example if you have the following structure containing your image set in OpenCV
+For example if you have the following structure containing your image set in OpenCV module:
 ```
 - dataset
   - james